srand/jolt/docs/plugins.rst

 The plugin is enabled by adding a ``[selfdeploy]`` section in the Jolt configuration.

+These configuration keys exist:

+* ``extra`` -
+  Comma separated list of paths to additional python modules to be deployed.
+The paths should be relative to the workspace root.

 Once enabled, the plugin automatically passes two parameters to distributed network builds: